 On the other hand, maybe this berserk desire for unanimity of public opinion on every matter is a sign of something else.
 The outbreak does coincide with the end of the Cold War.
 The very real risk of nuclear annihilation kept the American political class under control and it justified doing what was necessary to keep a lid on public dissent.
 Of course, the public was more than willing to enforce a high degree of conformity, in order to avoid giving the Russians an edge.
 The Cold War was a unifying and stabilizing force.

 Before the Cold War, there was the Second World War.
 The Great Depression was probably the last time when conditions were ripe for disunity.
 When the ruling class is unable to keep the people fed, the people are willing to entertain new rulers.
 On the other hand, it offered the Yankee ruling elite an opportunity to purge the ruling class of heretics and dissenters.
-The days of guys like Calvin Coolidge getting far in politics were brought to an end with the New Deal and the political realignment ushered in by Roosevelt.
+The days of guys like Calvin Coolidge getting far in politics were ended with the New Deal and the political realignment ushered in by Roosevelt.

 In reality, the last time our ruling class did not have some exogenous thing to justify imposing a high degree of unanimity on the public, and on the ruling class, was the late 19th century.
 That was after the Civil War, so there was no need for unity.
 The North had conquered the rest of the country.
 The South was obliterated economically and culturally, so they were no threat.
 Appalachia was always too disorganized to be a threat to the Yankee establishment.
 Unity was the default situation.

 The point of all this is that it has been a long time since America has not had something that was useful for rallying public support.
 The holy war against the Muslims should have been an easy replacement for the Cold War, but our rulers are so infected by the PC virus they could not declare the crusade.
-Instead they lost two pointless wars of choice and invited millions of Muslims to settle in our lands.
+Instead, they lost two pointless wars of choice and invited millions of Muslims to settle in our lands.
 The promised clash of civilization has instead become a clash between the Dirt People and the Cloud People over Islam.

 That may be the reason our betters are forever going on about the need for unity.
 These weird rituals after ever terrorist attack are intended to summon the magic spirits that will restore the unifying order of old.
 The candlelight vigil after every shooting or riot suggests that the deep state actors behind these things are the candle makers.
 Every Progressive in America spends the following day passing around pics on social media, of people “uniting” to fight the latest outrage, almost always at a candlelight vigil.